illumio/terraform-provider-illumio-core/docs/data-sources/workload.md

 - **max_vulnerability_score** (Number) The maximum of all the vulnerability scores associated with the detected_vulnerabilities on the workload
 - **num_vulnerabilities** (Number) Number of vulnerabilities associated with the workload
-- **vulnerability_exposure_score** (Number) The aggregated vulnerability exposure score of the workload across all the vulnerable ports.
+- **vulnerability_exposure_score** (Number) The aggregated vulnerability exposure score of the workload across all the vulnerable ports
-- **vulnerability_score** (Number) The aggregated vulnerability score of the workload across all the vulnerable ports.
+- **vulnerability_score** (Number) The aggregated vulnerability score of the workload across all the vulnerable ports
 - **vulnerable_port_exposure** (Number) The aggregated vulnerability port exposure score of the workload across all the vulnerable ports
 - **vulnerable_port_wide_exposure** (List of Object) High end of an IP range (see [below for nested schema](#nestedobjatt--vulnerabilities_summary--vulnerable_port_wide_exposure))